apache/cordova-docs/docs/es/edge/config_ref/images.md

 ---

 license: Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
-Consulte el archivo aviso distribuido con este trabajo para información adicional sobre la propiedad de derechos de autor.
-El ASF licencias este archivo a usted bajo la licencia Apache, versión 2.0 (la "licencia"); Usted no puede usar este archivo excepto en cumplimiento de la licencia.
+See the NOTICE file distributed with this work for additional information regarding copyright ownership.
+The ASF licenses this file to you under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at

            http://www.apache.org/licenses/LICENSE-2.0